 There are two ways commonly used to tell visually where the leak is coming from.
 The first is to see where your water level lands when it finally comes to a stopping point.

 This stopping point usually will line up just below the leak point.
-Obviously, this will not be the best indicator if your main drain or an area towards the bottom of your pool is the culprit of your leak problem.
+Obviously, this won’t be the best indicator if your main drain or an area towards the bottom of your pool is the leak culprit.

 In general, you’ll want to keep your water level at least halfway full or around your skimmer, especially fiberglass pools.